 - 2 tablespoons maple syrup

-- Bring all ingredients to a boil.
+- Place apples, juice, spices, and maple syrup into a small heavy-bottomed saucepan.
+Bring the mixture to a boil.
 Reduce to a simmer and cover.
-Allow to simmer until apples are tender, about 25 minutes while making and cooking the pancakes.
+Allow to simmer for about 20 minutes or until apples are tender, while preparing the pancakes.

-- Mix together the flour, baking powder, salt, cinnamon, and nutmeg in a large bowl..
+- Sift together the flour, baking powder, salt, cinnamon, and nutmeg over a large bowl.
 Set aside.

-- Scoop ½ cup batter onto griddle for each pancake.
-Flip when bubble start to appear, about 5 minutes.
-Flip and cook for another 3-4 minutes.
+- Grease the skillet with nonstick spray or butter.
+Scoop ¼ cup of the batter onto the griddle for each pancake.
+Flip the pancakes when bubbles start to appear, after about 3-4 minutes.
+Flip and cook for another 2-3 minutes.